 WordPress is one of the most popular CMS platforms.
 According to WordPress over a third of the internet runs on WordPress.
 That means the scope of WordPress developers across the globe is continuing to increase.
-While the best practices that we have mentioned are already well-known, to ensure you are using the latest techniques, it is advisable to check the WordPress practices periodically.
+While the best practices that we have mentioned are already well-known, to ensure you are using the latest techniques, it is advisable to check the WordPress best practices every developer should know periodically.

 Following are the 5 WordPress best practices that every developer should know

 - Following WordPress Coding Standards.